 How long does a same-day crown appointment take?

 A same-day crown appointment typically takes between one and two hours, though this can vary depending on the complexity of the case.
 The appointment includes the initial assessment, tooth preparation, digital scanning, crown design, milling, and final fitting.
+Some patients find this significantly more convenient than the traditional two-visit process, as it eliminates the need for a temporary crown and a return appointment.
+Your dentist will be able to give you a more specific time estimate once they have assessed your individual situation during the clinical examination.

 Are same-day crowns as durable as traditional crowns?